-What are unsecured loans?
+What are unsecured personal loans?

 If you default on a secured loan, the lender can seize your collateral, sell it and then use the sale proceeds to repay the loan.
-If you default on a secured loan, the lender will be unable to automatically seize one of your assets
+If you default on an unsecured loan, the lender will be unable to automatically seize one of your assets

-Why do people use unsecured loans?
+Why do people use unsecured personal loans?

 Before pursuing an unsecured personal loan, it could be worth doing an online credit check to make sure your credit score would qualify you for a loan.
 Lenders are usually willing to consider unsecured loans, but are likely to ask for evidence that you will be able to repay the money loaned to the term agreed between you.